Spearman Rank Correlation Screening for Ultrahigh-dimensional Censored Data: Screening Procedures

-The sample version of the utility in (\ref{SRCSet2}) is invariant against any strictly increasing transformation.
-Therefore, we choose $\widehat{\xi}_k$ as a marginal utility to measure the importance of $X_k$ for response $Y$ suffering censoring.
-The corresponding screening set is
+which is invariant to under any strictly increasing transformation of the response.
+Therefore, we choose $\widehat{\omega}_k$ as a marginal utility to measure the importance of $X_k$ for response $Y$ in the presence of censoring.
+The corresponding screening set is defined as